 In addition to the immediate reduction in variable operating costs, peak-season demand reductions may, in the long run, also enable a water supplier to defer or downsize planned future capital investments in supply and/or infrastructure capacity.
-For Oroville District, two such projects were identified that were deemed to be deferrable in response to conservation-induced demand reductions.
-Thus, beginning in 2015, and based on each project's estimated annualized capital and fixed operating costs, Oroville District's avoided costs will also include a long-run component.
+For Stockton District, one such project was identified.
+This project was deemed to be deferrable in response to conservation-induced demand reductions.
+Thus, beginning in 2016, and based on this project's estimated annualized capital and fixed operating costs, Stockton District's avoided costs will also include a long-run component.